cosmos/cosmos-sdk/docs/architecture/adr-071-epoch-module.md

 A new epoch module is created that will allow for modules to register their logic to be executed at different intervals.
 Modules can register specific calls to be called at specified intervals.
 The epoch module will be responsible for executing the logic at the specified intervals.

 This changes the current design in which each module that executes logic in begin and/or end block to the epoch module having a map of calls to make each interval.
 The epoch module will be responsible for calling the logic and/or passing messages to the respective modules.
+This does not replace the concept of beginblock and endblock but rather allows for modules to register their logic to be executed at different intervals.

 This simplifies the need for their to be ordering in begin/endblock because the new design is around a caller to represent ordering.
 For example in the current design mint must come before distribution in begin block.
 With the proposed design mint and distribution would not have anything to register in beginblock and instead mint will only register a call to be made at a specific interval.
 Mint will then call distribution.